Cast your mind back to the last time you felt jealousy or envy.

 Although very different we tend to confuse jealousy and envy.

-Jealousy can be rational and usually when trust is broken.
+Jealousy can also be rational and usually when trust is broken.
 It can also be pathological and may result from an underlying mental health disorder such as anxiety, OCD or schizophrenia.

 Pathological jealousy can include extreme insecurity, as well as a desire to control and manipulate.
 In this case there is an absence of rational thinking and it doesn’t take much to provoke extreme jealousy.